Liam-Ralph/pwrstat-gui/README.md

 A graphical user interface for CyberPower's PowerPanel Linux software using Python's tkinter library.
 Runs the command `sudo pwrstat -status` to gather information from the UPS.
-Can also log gathered information in a csv file.
+Can also log gathered information in a CSV file.

 <br/>